BACollins96/BACollins96.github.io/Project1.md

 ![screenshot](Seniorscreenshots/Screenshot(99).png)

 Fig 3.
-Shows a cute cat
+Shows a cute cat that was sent to a client